richen604/hydenix/docs/options.md

 ## Module Documentation

-The Nix options system *is* the documentation
+Going to let you in on a secret: The Nix options system *is* the documentation.

 Let's walk through an example.
 Say you want to find info about `hydenix.hm.hyprland`.